Mxyzpltks/Mxyzpltks/README.md

 # 💫 About Me:
 First-year Robotics & Automation student at ASIET, Kalady. 🤖<br>
 Proficient in Svelte and Python 🐍.
-Machine Learning Specialist 🤖.<br>
+Aspiring Machine Learning Engineer 🤖.<br>
 Building impactful web dev projects (more to come! 🚀).<br>
 Currently diving into the world of ML projects 📈.
 Competitive coder for sharper algorithms 💻.<br>
 Always up for a challenge!
 Feel free to connect 🤝